magemojo/mmstrace/README.md

 Pull Attack IPs from Data Warehouse for a specific instance

-  Cron Usage: python3 /srv/.nginx/hop.py --uuid <UUID> >> /srv/ban.log
+  Cron Usage: python3 /srv/.nginx/hop.py --uuid <uuid> >> /srv/ban.log

   5,25,45 * * * * (At minute 5, 25, and 45)